 Is it safe to post donated jewellery from Llanelli?

 Yes.
 Items travel by Royal Mail Special Delivery Guaranteed and are fully tracked.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post.

 Can our Llanelli shop ask questions before sending anything?

 Yes.
-Message GoldPaid on WhatsApp at 07375 071158 or call 07763 741067 with a photo and your questions.
+Message GoldPaid on WhatsApp or call us on 07763 741067 with a photo and your questions.
 Nothing is posted until you have the answers you need and are happy to proceed.

 How does GoldPaid value donated items?